The Magic of David Copperfield V: The Statue of Liberty Disappears (The Americans)

 The title of the episode was a reference to David Copperfield's 1983 television special where he made the Statue of Liberty "disappear".
-Though it may also be a reference to the 'disappearances" shown in the episode and/ or the difficulty involved in making something huge, because the episode itself was also set in 1983 while Copperfield and the stunt itself are shown in the episode.
+It may also be a reference to the "disappearances" shown in the episode and/or the difficulty involved in making something huge, because the episode itself was also set in 1983.
+Copperfield and the stunt itself are shown in the episode.

 The series is set during the Cold War and follows Elizabeth and Philip Jennings, two Soviet KGB intelligence officers posing as an American married couple living in Falls Church, a Virginia suburb of Washington, D.C., with their American-born children Paige and Henry.
 It also explores the conflict between Washington's FBI office and the KGB Rezidentura there, from the perspectives of agents on both sides, including the Jennings' neighbor Stan Beeman, an FBI agent working in counterintelligence.

 According to Nielsen Media Research, the episode was seen by an estimated 1.02 million household viewers and gained a 0.3 ratings share among adults aged 18–49.
 The episode was widely praised for its performances, writing, directing and atmosphere.
 At the 68th Primetime Emmy Awards, Margo Martindale won Outstanding Guest Actress in a Drama Series for the episode, while Matthew Rhys and Keri Russell received nominations for Outstanding Lead Actor in a Drama Series and Outstanding Lead Actress in a Drama Series, respectively.